danbz/aesthetic-programming/7-VocableCode/Readme.md

   - **Analyze** your own e-lit work by using the text *Vocable Code* or other texts that address code, voice and language.
   - How would you reflect upon various layers of voices in your program?

-## Assigned Readings:
+## Required reading:
 - Cox, Geoff, and Alex McLean. *Speaking Code*.
 MIT Press, 2013.
 17-38.

-## Works cited:
+## References:
 - Chun, Wendy. *Programmed Visions*.
 MIT Press, 2011.
 - Cox, Geoff, and Alex McLean. *Speaking Code*.
 MIT Press, 2013. ??.
 - Risam, Roopika.
 The poetry of executable code http://jacket2.org/commentary/poetry-executable-code, 2015

-## Further references: [edit these back]
+## Further reading:
-1. Badiou, A. (2008) Number + Numbers.
-Cambridge: Polity.
-2. Barad, K. (2007) Meeting the Universe Halfway: Quantum Physics and The Entanglement of Matter and Meaning.
-Durham: Duke University Press.
-3. Barlow, JD.
-(2001) The Book of Nothing.
-London: Vintage.
-4. Braidotti, R. (2013) The Posthuman.
-Cambridge: Polity.
-6. Feminist Software Foundation.
-(2013) Feminist Software Foundation: C-Plus-Equality. [online] Available at: https://github.com/ErisBlastar/cplusequality/blob/master/hellofeminists.Xe [Accessed 13 Apr.
-2018].
-7. Feminist Software Foundation.
-(2016) Feminist Software Foundation: C-Plus-Equality. [online] Available at: https://github.com/ErisBlastar/cplusequality/blob/master/README.md [Accessed 13 Apr.
-2018].
-8. Hodges, A. (1983) Alan Turing: The Enigma.
-London: Walker Books.
-9. Laporte, D. (2002) A History of Shit.
-Cambridge, Mass., London: MIT Press.
-10. Muldtofte, L. (2018) ‘Language Plus Code’, PhD thesis.
-Aarhus University.
-11. Parrish, A. (2018) Text and Type. [online] Available at: https://creative-coding.decontextualize.com/text-and-type/ [Accessed 13 Mar.
+Parrish, A. (2018) Text and Type. [online] Available at: https://creative-coding.decontextualize.com/text-and-type/ [Accessed 13 Mar.
 2019].
-12. Plant, S. (1998) Zeros + Ones: Digital Women and the New Technoculture.
+Plant, S. (1998) Zeros + Ones: Digital Women and the New Technoculture.
 London: Forth Estate.
-13. Queneau, Ramond, et al. Six Selections by the Oulipo.
+Queneau, Ramond, et al. Six Selections by the Oulipo.
 The New Media Reader.
 Eds.
 Noah W-F and Nick M. The MIT Press, 2003.
 147-189.
-14. Raley, Rita.
-Interferences:[Net.Writing] and the Practice of Codework. electronic book review, 2002.
+Raley, Rita.
+Interferences: [Net.Writing] and the Practice of Codework. electronic book review, 2002.
-15. Rhee, Margaret.
+Rhee, Margaret.
 “Reflecting on Robots, Love, and Poetry.”
 XRDS 24, no. 2 (December 2017): 44–46.
-16. Shiffman, D. (2017) 10.1: Introduction to Data and APIs in Javascript. [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
+Shiffman, Daniel.
+(2017) 10.1: Introduction to Data and APIs in Javascript. [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
 2019].
-17. Shiffman, D. (2017) 10.2: What is JSON?
+Shiffman, Daniel.
+(2017) 10.2: What is JSON?
 Part I - p5.js Tutorial [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
 2019].
-18. Shiffman, D. (2017) 10.2: What is JSON?
+Shiffman, Daniel.
+(2017) 10.2: What is JSON?
 Part II - p5.js Tutorial [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
 2019].

 ## Notes
 <a name="myfootnote1">1</a>: In various articles, performances and artworks, including those by Mez Breeze (1994) Florian Cramer (2008), John Cayley (2002), Geoff Cox (2013), Winnie Soon & Geoff Cox (2018), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few.
 See: